 It’s pretty obvious we have a deep fascination with Chicago’s architecture.
 If you didn’t know that about us then take a ride on our 75-minute Architecture River Tour or our 40-minute Classic Lake Tour and you’ll soon realize we love everything Chicago and everything about the architecture around the Windy City.
-So it’s no surprise we’ve been trying to keep up to date with all the news on the buildings around the Chicago River.
+So it’s no surprise we’ve been trying to keep up to date with all the construction news on the buildings around the Chicago River.
 Here’s a quick recap of what we’ve learned over the past couple weeks.

 With some of the best views of the Chicago River, Wolf Point West was completed in 2016 but it’s just one part of a multi-phase project.
 In late January new renderings were released on the Wolf Point project, the entire project consists of three waterfront skyscrapers, a landscaped public riverwalk, and a fully-concealed underground parking complex and is the work of Pelli Clarke Pelli Architects.

 Currently crews are working on the 60-story Wolf Point East apartment tower which is expected to be over 660 feet high and include 698 high-end rental units.
 The project is expected to open in late 2019 and will only leave Wolf Point South as the remaining tower under construction.

 The newest rendering offered insight into the final phase of development, which is Wolf Point South.
 It will rise between Wolf Point East and West and is expected to be an office building but could include a hotel and a residential component.

 Before construction begins on Wolf Point South it will need to go before the City of Chicago for final approvals and the completed design won’t be known until then.
 Pelli does estimate the final height of Wolf Point South will be at 950 feet, which puts it right under the “supertall” qualifying threshold.